-Across our 45-year history, we have demonstrated a consistent growth trajectory.
-From 2016 to 2023, revenue grew at a CAGR of 9.4%.
+Across our 45-year history, we have demonstrated a consistent growth trajectory, with a track record of revenue growth and strong Adjusted EBITDA and net income margins.
 The potential for continuing our strong and sustainable growth is founded on the execution of our core set of diversified and proven strategies.